anonymous141592/PoPETS2025.1-submission99/Enhanced_MIA/synthetic_data/readme.txt

-This file will contain several synthetically generated datasets at each training checkpoint, and for each value of lambda
+This file will contain several synthetically generated datasets (20k samples) at each training checkpoint (every 200 GAN epochs), and for each value of lambda